Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 It also meant that Poland emerged on the other side of the system change in 1989 with very few chefs and people with vision on how to run a restaurant.
 There was experience to be imported and a generation of restaurant owners and chefs to be trained.
 It’s been a success, but it’s taken some time.

-An increasing number of people are attending the restaurants
+An increasing number of people are going to the restaurants

 The mentality has also changed.
 Visiting restaurants has gone from being something a little sinful to a legitimate experience.
 The increasing salaries result in more people being able to go to a restaurant, and at the same time many chefs have returned to Poland after a number of years in great restaurants around the world.